 - IPD and the impact of pneumococcal conjugate vaccines in Ireland, 2008-2014

 - National Hepatitis C Database Report 2015 published

 - Influenza activity remains at low levels

 Ebola Outbreak 2014

-Currently a very extensive and ongoing outbreak of Ebola Virus Disease (EVD) is affecting the following countries in West Africa: Sierra Leone, Guinea, and Liberia and the Bamako region of Mali.
+Currently a very extensive and ongoing outbreak of Ebola Virus Disease (EVD) is affecting the following countries in West Africa: Sierra Leone and Guinea.
 The Department of Foreign Affairs & Trade advises against all non-essential travel to these countries.